 Drive screws are plain head self-tapping screws used as cap-screws for attaching nameplates in castings and for sealing drain holes in corrosion proofing tubular structures.
 They are permanent, hammer driven fasteners for joining together plastics and metals.
 These screws require a pre-drilled hole for installation and are not intended to be removed after the installation is complete.

 USP Aerospace has a wide variety of aerospace products for the industry, including reliable aircraft screws.
-If you have any questions about our aircraft screws or any of our other products, please call us today at (631) 287-6321.
+If you have any questions about our aircraft screws or any of our other products, please contact us today.
+The number to call is: (631) 287-6321.
 We have years of experience in the aerospace industry and have become a trusted supplier of products nationwide.
 We will gladly answer any questions or concerns you may have about our extensive product line.